European Institute of Innovation and Technology (EIT)

 The consortia that got the mission were all chosen in strong competition and are called Knowledge & Innovation Communities (KICs).
 KTH is a partner of the following KICs:

-Partners of the consortia are leading technical universities in Europe, research institutes, large corporations and SME.
+Partners of the consortia are leading technical universities in Europe, research institutes, large corporations as well as small and medium-sized enterprise (SME).

 EIT Digital aims at global impact through European innovation fueled by entrepreneurial talent and digital technology.
 EIT Digital strengthens Europe’s position in the digital world by delivering breakthrough digital innovations to the market and breeding entrepreneurial talent for economic growth and improved quality of life.
 EIT Digital helps business and entrepreneurs to be at the frontier of digital innovation by providing them with technology, talent, and growth support.